Hasan-Aga/my-work/README.md

 # my-work

 ## install quagga:
-unzip quagga-1.2.1.tar.gz and cd into it, then:
+first clone this repo using Git, then find and unzip quagga-1.2.1.tar.gz and cd into it, then:
 ```
 sudo apt update